nickolasburr/git-extend/README.md

 ## Description

 `git-extend` extends Git builtins via [command wrappers](#command-wrappers).
-Put simply, it provides an interface for user-defined functionality.
-It is intended for the individual who prefers to use Git builtins organically, but is okay with muddying the waters a bit to make arduous tasks easier.
+Simply put, it provides an interface for user-defined functionality.

 Now, you may ask yourself:

-> How is this different from using git-config aliases?
+> How is this different from using git-config variables?

---OR--
+With `git-extend`, you're augmenting Git builtins with options and functionality _you want to use_, regardless of whether git-config offers the capability or not.

 > What advantages does git-extend provide that I can't get from git-config?
-Or a shell alias?

-The difference is, with `git-extend`, you're augmenting Git builtins with options and functionality _you wish it had_ (and, therefore, will remember), instead of defining aliases and functions you're less likely to use.
+With git-config, you're confined to the configuration variables for the builtin.
+There is no builtin override via git-config, so the alternative is to define an alias.

+> What advantages does git-extend provide that I can't get from a shell alias?
+Or a shell function?

+A shell alias is just that - an alias you have to remember in order to get value from it.
+A shell function is not scalable.

+> Wouldn't it make more sense to use a hook?

+Hooks serve a noble purpose, but they have limited use cases and don't provide granular control.

 ## Installation